Joint Degree Program in Law and East Asian Languages and Cultures

 For information about applying to the Law School, see the school website.
 For information about applying to the EALC Department, please visit the graduate admissions page of the EALC Department website, or contact the EALC Department Graduate program directly at firstname.lastname@example.org.

 To receive the J.D./M.A.
 EALC, a student must successfully complete a minimum of 106 credit hours, 81 in the School of Law and 25 in the Department of East Asian Languages and Cultures.
-The School of Law requires a 2.0 grade point average, while the Graduate School requires a 3.0 GPA for all courses counting toward the M.A. in EALC portion of the degree.
+The School of Law requires a 2.0 grade point average, while the office of Graduate Studies requires a 3.0 GPA for all courses counting toward the M.A. in EALC portion of the degree.

 Students must complete all required first year School of Law courses (29 credit hours) prior to enrolling in courses for the joint degree.
 In addition to these course requirements, the School of Law has an upper-class writing requirement, a residence requirement, and a time limit for completion of the degree.